By law, all care homes in the UK must provide services to minimum standards of safety and quality.

 Care homes should be inspected regularly to ensure they meet the minimum standards and are delivering quality care.
 How often they are inspected depends on the rating they received at the last inspection, and the feedback given by care home residents and local authorities.
 Generally, those care homes with poor ratings or negative feedback will be inspected more frequently than those that are doing well.

 Regulators can inspect care homes at any time.

 Following an inspection of a care home, details of the findings are written into a report.
 These reports are publicly available – you can request a copy from the care home or the regulator or find them on the regulators' websites.

 Inspections in England

 If you are looking at care homes in England, our Care services directory has a link through to each of the latest CQC inspection reports.
 At present the CQC has two sets of ratings running concurrently as they moved to a new form of inspection in October 2014.
-They are expecting to have reported on all care providers with this new inspection style by end February 2017.
+As of April 2017, not every care provider has been inspected with the new-style of report.